Updated: May 28, 2026

 4. Discoverability

+Among other benefits of progressive web apps is their inherent mobile-first design, so Google’s mobile-first indexing approach naturally favors them.
 Take the example of BMW, an automotive industry giant, that wanted to improve its website while staying customer-centric.
 By implementing a PWA, they saw a whopping 49% increase in site visits generated by SEO.
-On top of that, the PWA loaded 3–4 times faster than the old website, leading to a remarkable 50% increase in the number of mobile users.
+On top of that, the PWA loaded 3-4 times faster than the old website, leading to a remarkable 50% increase in the number of mobile users.

-Still, it’s easier to beat the competition with other native apps than to win the race among web applications.
-Here’s why.
-Two solutions with identical names cannot exist in an app store.
+Still, the PWA vs. native discoverability picture isn’t one-sided.
+It’s easier to beat the competition in app stores than to win the race among web applications.Here’s why.
+Two solutions with identical names cannot exist in an app stores.
 If a user is looking for your app, they will find exactly that one.
 Search engines operate differently and imply more hangups.
 For instance, even if users seek out your web application, there will be the lion’s share of pages not related to your app in search results.
 Moreover, your rivals can set up paid ads under your solution’s name to occupy the first pages and, thus, make looking for your web app a painstaking experience for customers.

 5. Time to market

+When it comes to time to market, the PWA vs. native difference is dramatic.
 PWAs adapt seamlessly to any platform, significantly reducing development time and effort – no more grappling with the technical nitty-gritty of multiple operating systems and their respective app stores.
 As a result, you can release your PWA in a timeframe that has never been possible for a native application.

 Want to join the ranks of companies with successful front-and-center solutions?

-Progressive web apps vs native apps: the user’s standpoint
+Progressive web apps vs. native apps: the user’s standpoint

 When choosing how to implement your idea, it’s crucial to keep in mind that the final decision should rest with those, who will ultimately be interacting with the app – end users.
 Therefore, you need to consider what level of customer experience they may expect from your app when evaluating PWA vs native pros and cons.
 This refers to the ease of the app installation, updates convenience, functionality, performance, personalization level, required space, and battery consumption.